 programs for donors and nonprofits, including the development and launch of a giving circle for The Fund for Women and Girls utilizing a participatory grantmaking process.

 During her career, Deborah has worked at: Girls Inc.; the Institute for Women’s Leadership at Rutgers University both teaching and in administration; and at Women & Philanthropy where she coordinated their diversity internship program.
 She holds a Bachelor of Science degree from the Fashion Institute of Technology, State University of New York; a Master of Arts from the Steinhardt School of Education, New York University; and a Master of Science from the Milano Graduate School, New School University.

-Deborah values her service on many boards and her role as a volunteer, currently serving on the board of directors for the Women’s Fund of Central Ohio and recently on national committees in philanthropy including the Equity Advisory Committee for Grantmakers for Effective Organizations and the 2019 conference advisory committee for United Philanthropy Forum.
-She is a member of the Columbus chapter of Jack and Jill of America Inc., the parent affinity groups MOSAIC and SEED (Seeking Educational Equity and Diversity) at Columbus Academy and the IDEA committee at Columbus School for Girls.
+Deborah values her service on many boards and her role as a volunteer, currently serving on the board of directors for Grantmakers for Effective Organizations (GEO) and United Philanthropy Forum.
+She formerly served on the board of the Women’s Fund of Central Ohio.
+She is a member of the Columbus chapter of Jack and Jill of America Inc., the parent affinity groups MOSAIC and SEED (Seeking Educational Equity and Diversity) at Columbus Academy and MOSAIC and the DEIB committee at Columbus School for Girls.

 Deborah resides in Bexley, Ohio, with her husband L’Quentus Thomas and their two children.
 In her spare time, she enjoys reading, music, film, food, dancing and cycling.